iandow/mapr-streams-study/README.md

 # MapR Streams Study

-When data is communicated through streams it must be encoded into primitive types such as Strings or Byte arrays.
-Sometimes its relatively straightforward to translate data to/from these primitive types.
-For example,the various attributes of JSON data can be easily parsed from Strings.
-Other times we need to define schemas or data classes which can be applied to Byte arrays in order to reconstruct the original data type.

-The goal of this project is to show common patterns for streaming JSON data and data encapsulated by Plain Old Java Object (POJO) types through MapR Streams.
+The goal of this project is to show common patterns for streaming JSON data and data encapsulated by Java Objects through MapR Streams.
 The following examples are provided:

 1. Streaming plain text messages
 2. Streaming rich data structures with Avro encoding
 3. Streaming plain-old-java-objects (POJOs)
 4. Streaming JSON documents and persisting each message to MapR-DB tables

+When data structures are communicated through MapR Streams they must be encoded into primitive types such as Strings or Byte arrays.
+This is often pretty straightforward.
+For example, JSON data structures can be easily formatted from as String types.
+Other complex types, such as Java Objects, require that we specify user-defined schemas or data classes which can be used to reconstruct the original data type from streamed Byte arrays.
+This project demonstrates a variety of ways in which various data types can be used in MapR Streams.

 ## Prerequisites